PolusAI/nyxus/README.md

     arrow_array = nyx.get_arrow_memory_mapping()
 ```

+This functionality is also available in the through the command line using the flag `--arrowOutputType`.
+If this flag is set to `--arrowOutputType=arrow` then the results will be written to an Arrow IPC file in the output directory and `--arrowOutputType=parquet` will write to a Parquet file.

 ## Available features
 The feature extraction plugin extracts morphology and intensity based features from pairs of intensity/binary mask images and produces a csv file output.
 The input image should be in tiled [OME TIFF format](https://docs.openmicroscopy.org/ome-model/6.2.0/ome-tiff/specification.html).
 The plugin extracts the following features: